tegcommerce/tegcommerce-requirement/page/storefront.md

 * should see [product](https://user-images.githubusercontent.com/42984807/58356367-abb72980-7e4d-11e9-972c-c748b31cb90c.png)
   * should see product title
   * should see product description
+  * should see product category
   * should see product price
-  * should see product comments
   * should see product likes
   * should see product shares
+  * should see product sales
+  * should see product comments

 * should interact with the product
   * should share product